Rana0Ahmed/Data-Structures/1-Sorting Algorithms/Insertion Sort/README.md

 # Insertion Sort Algorithm
- The array is virtually split into a sorted and an unsorted part, values from the unsorted part are picked and placed at the correct position in the sorted part.
+ The array is virtually split into a sorted and an unsorted part.

+ Values from the unsorted part are picked and placed at the correct position in the sorted part.

  Insertion sort is efficient for small data values